temporalio/cli/docs/activity/complete.md

 ### complete

-Complete an activity
+Complete an Activity.

 **--activity-id**
-The Activity Id to complete
+Identifies the Activity to be completed.

 **--address**
 host:port for Temporal frontend service